Nadim-Nion/convention-center-bootstrap/README.md

 # Convention Center Bootstrap (Assignment 3)

 ### Bootstrap 5 Responsive Website
 This is a responsive website built using Bootstrap 5, and it represents my fifth project using this popular front-end framework.
-The site features several pages with different layouts, all optimized for various screen sizes, from desktop to mobile.
+The site features single page with different layouts, all optimized for various screen sizes, from desktop to mobile.

 ### Key Features
-Fully responsive design, optimized for all devices and screen sizes Built using Bootstrap 5, with all the latest components and features Modern, sleek design with a focus on usability and user experience Multiple pages with different layouts, including a homepage, product pages, and contact form Custom CSS styling to further enhance the look and feel of the site
+Fully responsive design, optimized for all devices and screen sizes Built using Bootstrap 5, with all the latest components and features Modern, sleek design with a focus on usability and user experience.
+One page with different layouts.
+Custom CSS styling to further enhance the look and feel of the site

 ### Getting Started